Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     (enum)

 enum v4l2_mpeg_video_h264_profile -
     The profile information for H264.
-Applicable to the H264 encoder.
+Applicable to the woke H264 encoder.
     Possible values are:

 .. raw:: latex